 If you suspect that your Quail have this illness, consult a veterinarian for antibiotics.
-If caught quickly, this disease can be stopped, but all birds that have been in contact with the infected quail must be treated, including any other poultry on the property.
+If caught quickly, you can stop this disease, but all birds that have been in contact with the infected quail must be treated, including any other poultry on the property.

-Chickens can also contract quail disease, but they are able to fight it off on their own easier than a quail can.
-Regardless, they can spread the disease to healthy birds, thus they should be treated as well.
+Chickens can also contract quail disease, but they can fight it off on their own easier than a quail can.
+Regardless, they can spread the disease to healthy birds; thus, they should be treated as well.
 Read our post on quail diseases, symptoms, and treatments here.